cerai-iitm/IndiCASA/README.md

-# Predicting Indian Caste: Bias Evaluation and Mitigation in Language Models
+# IndiCASA: A Dataset and Bias Evaluation Framework in LLMs Using Contrastive Embedding Similarity in the Indian Context

 ## Overview